-As used in this management's discussion and analysis, unless the context indicates or requires otherwise, all references to the "Company", the "Corporation", "Givex", "we", "us" or "our" refer to Givex Information Technology Group Limited, together with our subsidiaries, on a consolidated basis.
+As used in this management's discussion and analysis, unless the context indicates or requires otherwise, all references to the "Company", the "Corporation", "Givex", "we", "us" or "our" refer to Givex Corp. together with our subsidiaries, on a consolidated basis.

-This management's discussion and analysis of financial condition and results of operations ("MD&A") dated October 28, 2022 for the three and nine months ended September 30, 2022 of Givex should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements and the notes related thereto for the three and nine months ended September 30, 2022, as well as the Company's annual audited consolidated financial statements and notes related thereto for the years ended December 31, 2021 and 2020 as posted on SEDAR.
-The financial information presented in this MD&A is derived from the Company's unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2022, which has been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, including International Accounting Standard (IAS) 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").
+This management's discussion and analysis of financial condition and results of operations ("MD&A") dated March 21, 2023 for the three months ended December 31, 2022 and 2021 and the years ended December 31, 2022 ("Fiscal 2022") and 2021 ("Fiscal 2021") of Givex should be read in conjunction with the Company's annual audited consolidated financial statements and notes related thereto for the years ended December 31, 2022 and 2021 as posted on SEDAR.
+The financial information presented in this MD&A is derived from the Company's annual audited consolidated financial statements for Fiscal 2022 and Fiscal 2021, which has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").